HamzaBendemra/Kimi-AI-K2-Chat-App/README.md

 # Kimi AI Chat App

-A beautiful and user-friendly Streamlit application for chatting with Kimi AI, powered by Moonshot AI's advanced language models.
+A simple and user-friendly Streamlit application for chatting with Kimi AI, powered by Moonshot AI's advanced language models.

 ## 📸 Screenshot